allennrbc/Software-Tools-Spring-2024/Synthesis (attempt).md

 The x-axis is marked at 2.5 year intervals.

 ## Can we insert the retail section of the above table of graphs?

+# How did we get here?
+  Policies?
+	Employer practices?
+What effects can be attributed to which actions?
+What (if any) work is there still to be done?

 # Work In Progress (WIP) from Haylee's R Pub doc